 Amazon workers in Germany to continue strikes in 2014

-FRANKFURT Dec 20 (Reuters) - Workers at Amazon.com Inc's German operations plan to continue their strikes next year, the Verdi labour union said on Friday, in a dispute over pay that has already been raging for several months.
+FRANKFURT (Reuters) - Workers at Amazon.com Inc's German operations plan to continue industrial action next year, the Verdi labor union said on Friday, in a pay dispute that has been dragging on for several months.

 "We will continue to strike, also next year," Verdi representative Joerg Lauenroth-Mago said.
 "But I won't say when and where exactly that will happen."

-Hundreds of workers in Amazon's logistic centres in Bad Hersfeld and Leipzig have been on strike since Monday, in actions due to end on Saturday, Dec.
-21, threatening to disrupt shipments in the Christmas shopping season.
+Hundreds of workers at Amazon's logistic centers in Bad Hersfeld and Leipzig have been on strike since Monday, in actions due to end on Saturday, December 21, threatening to disrupt shipments in the Christmas shopping season.
 Some staff at the company's Graben site have also stopped work.

-Amazon said earlier this week 1,115 staff had joined the strikes at the three sites, but said there had been no delays to deliveries.
-The company employs a total of 9,000 warehouse staff in Germany plus 14,000 seasonal workers at nine distribution centres.
+Amazon said that, on average, only 900 staff joined the strike and that pre-Christmas deliveries had not been affected.
+The company employs a total of 9,000 warehouse staff in Germany plus 14,000 seasonal workers at nine distribution centers.

-The German union has organised short strikes this year to try to force Amazon to accept collective bargaining agreements in use elsewhere in the mail order and retail industry, as benchmarks for pay at Amazon's German distribution centres.
+Union Verdi has organized short strikes this year to try to force Amazon to accept collective bargaining agreements, which are used elsewhere in the mail order and retail industry, as benchmarks for pay at Amazon's German distribution centers.

 However, Amazon has maintained that it regards staff at its centers in the cities of Bad Hersfeld and Leipzig as logistics workers and that they receive above-average pay by the standards of that industry.